alberttwong/tpc-ds/README.md

 # tpc-ds

-On the opposite end of the spectrum, we have TPC-H (H) and TPC-DS (DS), categorized by the TPC as “decision support” benchmarks.
-H and DS use similar datasets, and DS is effectively the next-generation version of H. While H generates fairly straightforward queries and tends to be shard-friendly, DS thrills in its use of advanced SQL features and functions and exhilarates in its lopsided filters.
-Running DS is notoriously, purposefully difficult, and StarRocks can run all 99 DS queries, while many decision support-oriented databases cannot.
+On the opposite end of the spectrum, we have TPC-H (H) and TPC-DS (DS), the "decision support" benchmarks that the TPC categorized.
+H and DS use similar datasets, and DS is basically the next-gen version of H. While H generates relatively straightforward queries and is generally shard-friendly, DS gets its kicks from using advanced SQL features and functions, and it loves lopsided filters.
+Running DS is notoriously, intentionally difficult, and StarRocks can run all 99 DS queries, while many decision support-oriented databases can't.

+In other words, TPC-H is the easygoing, laid-back cousin of TPC-DS.
+H is the kind of benchmark that you can take out for a beer and have a good conversation with.
+DS, on the other hand, is the high-maintenance, diva of the benchmark world.
+DS is always demanding the latest and greatest SQL features, and it loves to throw curveballs at database developers.

+But StarRocks is up to the challenge.
+StarRocks is the kind of database that can handle anything that DS throws at it.
+StarRocks is like the Chuck Norris of the database world: it can do anything, and it always does it in style.

+So if you're looking for a database that can handle the most demanding workloads, then StarRocks is the database for you.
+StarRocks is the only database that can run all 99 TPC-DS queries, and it can do it with ease.

 Data is generated through TPC-DS scripts.